MicrosoftDocs/cpp-docs/docs/mfc/reference/cscrollbar-class.md

 ### Parameters
  `lpScrollInfo`
  A pointer to a [SCROLLINFO](http://msdn.microsoft.com/library/windows/desktop/bb787537) structure.
-See the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)] for more information about this structure.
+See the Windows SDK for more information about this structure.

  `nMask`
  Specifies the scroll bar parameters to retrieve.
 Typical usage, SIF_ALL, specifies a combination of SIF_PAGE, SIF_POS, SIF_TRACKPOS, and SIF_RANGE.
 See `SCROLLINFO` for more information on the nMask values.